Hackers News Hackers News

 How KimWolf abuses residential proxy infrastructure (Source – Pulsedive)

-Protective DNS services can filter suspicious domain queries before they reach internal systems.
-Publicly accessible network devices, especially routers, should be patched consistently.
+• Utilize protective DNS services to filter out suspicious domain queries before they can reach internal systems.

-Default credentials on all networking equipment must be replaced with strong, unique passwords during initial setup and should never be left unchanged.
+• Replace all default credentials on networking equipment with strong, unique passwords immediately during initial setup.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.